Acceptance: How to Improve Teenage Behaviour

 Teenage Behaviour & Development

-There are reasons why 13 year old’s aren’t considered adults or expected to fulfill all the responsibilities of adults; they aren’t emotionally, physically or mentally ready to be adults.
+There are reasons why 13 year old’s aren’t considered adults or expected to fulfil all the responsibilities of adults; they aren’t emotionally, physically or mentally ready to be adults.

 When considering what drives you nuts about your teenager it is important to consider is it their character that is bugging you, or is it a function of their development that is annoying you?
 I always say to parents “Don’t confuse character with development!”